sy77777en/video_annotation_folk/labels_markdown/cam_setup/point_of_view/index.md

 <h3>📖 Definition:</h3>
-Is the scene shown from the character’s perspective, as if through their eyes?
+Is the scene shown from the first-person perspective, as if through the character’s eyes?

 <details>
 <summary><h4> Question (Definition)</h4></summary>